Harkaran15509/health-dashboard-api-powerbi/README.md

+📊 Project Title
-📊 Live API Data Integration: Real-Time Dashboards with Python & Power BI 🚀 Project Overview
+Live API Data Integration: Real-Time Dashboards with Python & Power BI

+🎯 Problem Statement
+Organizations need real-time insights from constantly updating global data sources to make faster decisions.

+🚀 Project Overview
 This project builds a real-time interactive dashboard using Python and Power BI to analyze global socio-economic and health indicators.
 The system automatically fetches updated data from a public API, processes it using Python, and visualizes it in Power BI for live insights.
 This eliminates manual data updates and enables automated, real-time decision-making dashboards.

 🧰 Tools & Technologies